This post may contain affiliate links. Please read our disclosure policy.

 What size pan should I use?

 I definitely suggest using a large sheet pan for this recipe.
 You can also use two smaller sheet pans.
 I think using one larger one ensures everything cooks at the same time and evenly.
-You can check out the one I have HERE.
+Here is a great large sheet pan to use!

 I also like to use parchment paper instead of foil so nothing sticks!